TheChessWorld.com

 I had trouble myself playing first round games in the mornings since I didn’t turn into a game right away.
 That cost me many loses and draws in good positions.
 After I start practicing this little tactical warm-up trick, I noticed my first game of the day results improved a lot.

-mate in 1
+Mate in 1

 White to move and win